 Water Resistant

 Models that are water-resistant offer intermediate protection from water.
 Many can handle getting dropped into the lake for a quick dunk.
-These products often offer a happy medium between protection and price.
+These products are a great choice for when you don't plan to go swimming but realize that sometimes you'll fall out of your watercraft, and that's okay.
+Bags in this realm usually offer a happy medium between protection and price.

 Splashproof

 Splashproof models help keep your gear mostly dry when kept above the water.
 These products tend to have two distinct styles.
-Stuff sack type bags have a thin material that makes them lightweight.
-The material itself soaks up water with prolonged exposure, but offer a second level of protection when used inside a backpacking pack.
-The other type is more classic in design but provides an incomplete seal at the mouth.
-These products are typically less expensive and are made of a more robust material that makes them durable and resistant to soaking up water, but the incomplete seal allows significant water to seep in when exposed to more than splashes.
+Stuff sack-type bags have a thin material that makes them lightweight.
+The material itself soaks up water with prolonged exposure but offers a second level of protection when used inside a backpacking pack.
+The other type is made of more waterproof material but creates an incomplete seal at the opening.
+These products are typically less expensive, helping you save money in situations where all you need is some extra protection against rain or casual splashing.

 Packing Your Gear

 ElectronicsCamera gear, computers, and other electronics are likely the most sensitive gear you'll bring along.
-Consider a bag that offers absolute waterproofness and provides some protection for your stuff in case it gets a bit rough and tumbled.
+Consider it a solid investment to get a bag that offers absolute waterproofness and provides some protection for your stuff in case it gets a bit rough and tumbled.

 Features